gorjanradevski/p_and_o_3/README.md

 # P&O3 Python and image processing guidelines

-This repository is intended to provide basic introduction and guidelines to the students of the P&O3 project at KU Leuven.
+This repository is intended to provide basic introduction and guidelines for the P&O3 project at KU Leuven.
 These guidelines are meant to help you get going with Python and image processing.

 ## Prerequisites